Sound film: Fidelity electronic recording and amplification

 In 1913, Western Electric, the manufacturing division of AT&T, acquired the rights to the de Forest audion, the forerunner of the triode vacuum tube.
 Over the next few years they developed it into a predictable and reliable device that made electronic amplification possible for the first time.
-Western Electric then branched-out into developing uses for the vacuum tube including public address systems and an electrical recording system for the recording industry.
-Beginning in 1922, the research branch of Western Electric began working intensively on recording technology for both sound-on-disc and sound-on film synchronised sound systems for motion-pictures.
+Western Electric then branched out into developing uses for the vacuum tube, including public-address systems and an electrical recording system for the recording industry.
+Beginning in 1922, the research branch of Western Electric began working intensively on recording technology for both sound-on-disc and sound-on film synchronised-sound systems for motion-pictures.

-The engineers working on the sound-on-disc system were able to draw on expertise that Western Electric already had in electrical disc recording and were thus able to make faster initial progress.
+The engineers working on the sound-on-disc system drew on expertise that Western Electric already had in electrical disc recording and therefore made faster initial progress.
 The main change required was to increase the playing time of the disc so that it could match that of a standard 1000 ft reel of 35 mm film.
-The chosen design used a disc nearly 16 inches (about 40 cm) in diameter rotating at 33 1/3 rpm.
+The chosen design used a disc almost 16 inches (about 40 cm) in diameter and rotating at 33 1/3 rpm.
 This could play for 11 minutes, the running time of 1000 ft of film at 90 ft/min (24 frames/s).
-Because of the larger diameter the minimum groove velocity of 70 ft/min (14 inches or 356 mm/s) was only slightly less than that of a standard 10-inch 78 rpm commercial disc.
+Because of the larger diameter, the minimum groove velocity of 70 ft/min (14 inches or 356 mm/s) was only slightly less than that of a standard 10-inch 78-rpm commercial disc.